 Heart rhythm disturbances (arrhythmias) are common and may pose an imminent threat to patients.
 Some arrhythmias are responsible for a highly increased risk of ischemic strokes leading to a higher morbidity and mortality.
 Therefore, early detection and prevention of adverse arrhythmia-related events are crucial.
 Our project proposes a semi-invasive 3D mapping system for cardiac arrhythmias.

-- Departement Technik und Informatik
+- Lead-Departement Technik und Informatik

 - Förderorganisation SNF

 - Laufzeit (geplant) 01.05.2016 - 31.12.2019

 Dr. Thomas Niederhauser

 - Partner Inselspital Bern: Prof. Dr. med.
 Hildegard Tanner, Dr. Dr. med.
 Andreas Häberlin, Dr. Romy Sweda

 - Schlüsselwörter Speiseröhren EKG, Herzrhythmusstörung, Katheterablation, Interventionsplanung, 3D Katheter, Sensorik, Elektroden, Hardware-Algorithmen, Mikroelektronik